 Participating ArchitectsRichard Rowland, Hippolyte Gilabert, Clement Dagneaux

-From the architect.
+Text description provided by the architects.
 From the architect: "Khamsa", the eye in the hand, recognized as a sign of protection is the symbol we played with in the design process.

 The project concept revolves around the notion of connexion and transition, from inner to outer, from light to shadow, from public to private, from reflection to absorbtion, from dry to wet ,from social to intimate.